 Gradle Plugin

-The openapi-processor-gradle is currently the only tool to run any of the openapi-processor's.
+The openapi-processor-gradle Gradle plugin can run any of the openapi-processor's.

-To use it in a gradle project the gradle file of the project requires a few additional instructions.
-The following sections describe how to activate & configure openapi-processor-spring in a build.gradle file.
+To use it in a Gradle project, the Gradle file of the project requires a few additional instructions.
+The following sections describe how to activate and configure openapi-processor-spring in a build.gradle file.

 adding the plugin